 “Thanks Lin.
-Thanks for encouraging me to build my network 😄”
+As a migrant, thank you for encouraging me to build my network!”

 This week culture specialist Nour Naimi and I worked with a group of newly arrived migrants in Zaanstad.
 We were both curious how our training in developing and using our networks would work in this setting.
 This was the first time we would provide our workshop to participants from many different countries and backgrounds speaking diverse languages.
 We provide the training to all new residents of Zaanstad who are required to follow the Participatieverklaring traject.

 To give a sense of the diversity in the group, we had a seismologist from Costa Rica, an illiterate farmer from Ghana, an MBA from Kenya, a cleaner from the Dominican Republic, a radio journalist from Ghana, a Syrian teacher, a Surinamese eldercare worker and a young mother from the USA.

 We knew that our training provides valuable support for groups of Syrian refugees, but could that translate to people from so many different countries and backgrounds?

 The answer is yes.
 It could not have been better!

 Because above all, the thing that defined the group was that they were all new to this country and were all looking to build a life here.
 And having a network is a key requirement to building a life – whether you are a migrant or born and raised in the country.

 In the class, we take particular care to explore what a network is.
 There is no point trying “to network” if you don’t know what a network is.
 And what a network is, is an enduring exchange between people, organisations and groups.